Flights to Indonesia

 With a total of 590 domestic routes, there are many flights within Indonesia that make it easy to travel around the country.
 Jakarta, Makassar, Surabaya, Denpasar and Balikpapan have the most domestic connections, helpful to know when planning your trip.

-Lion Air, Super Air Jet, Batik Air and Citilink together operate more than half (63%) of all domestic flights in Indonesia, a total of 19,320 flights this month.
+Lion Air, Batik Air, Citilink and Super Air Jet together operate more than half (62%) of all domestic flights in Indonesia, a total of 31,305 flights this month.
 The list below provides you with a lot more information, from interesting statistics to an overview of all domestic routes.

 International flights from Asia to Indonesia

-There are 56 cities spread across 22 countries in Asia that offer international flights to Indonesia.
-Those cities offer direct flights to one of 19 airports in the country.
-As of today, Malaysia, Singapore, China, Thailand and Vietnam have the best direct connections to Indonesia from Asia.
+There are 54 cities spread across 22 countries in Asia that offer international flights to Indonesia.
+Those cities offer direct flights to one of 21 airports in the country.
+As of today, Malaysia, Singapore, China, Thailand and Hong Kong have the best direct connections to Indonesia from Asia.

 In the following sections we provide detailed information on the available routes from every country with non-stop flights and (if available) stopover flights: